chevere/docs/reference/Chevere/Exceptions/Parameter/ArgumentRegexMatchException.md

 ## Description

-Exception thrown when parameter name is invalid.
+Exception thrown when the argument fails to match the regex.

 ## Methods